← Back to the blog

 Done Deal Digital LLC · June 5, 2026

 JPay is one of the biggest music stores almost no independent artist is using.
 It's the à-la-carte music download service available on prison tablets across the country — and the people inside buy a lot of music.
 If you've searched for JPay music distribution trying to figure out how to actually get your songs on it, here's the straight answer.
+(For the full picture across every network, start with our guide to selling your music in prisons.)

 What is JPay?